To manage a virtual assistant effectively:

 - You stop redoing work.

-When SOPs, KPIs, and check-ins are clear, your VA won’t have to wait for instructions.
+When SOPs, KPIs, and check-ins are clear, your VA executes tasks independently, without waiting for instructions.
 They complete tasks on their own. - You get consistent quality even when you’re busy.

 Good management creates standards.
 So work stays stable even when you spend time away from your business. - You get business continuity.